Target-Aligned Reinforcement Learning: Numerical results

 \section{Numerical results}

 We evaluate \gls{acr:tarl} across both continuous and discrete control domains to assess its generality.
-Our experimental design is chosen to test the hypothesis that target alignment is a fundamental principle, agnostic to the specific target update mechanism.
-We test this hypothesis in discrete control environments using \gls{acr:dqn}, as well as in continuous control environments using \gls{acr:sac}.
-We run three experiments.
+Our experimental design is chosen to test the hypothesis that target alignment is a fundamental principle, agnostic to the specific algorithm, target update mechanism, or experience replay mechanism.
+We test this hypothesis in discrete control environments using \gls{acr:dqn} with uniform sampling, \gls{acr:per} and \gls{acr:reaper}, as well as in continuous control environments using \gls{acr:sac}.
+This selection allows us to test performance across substantially different learning dynamics, action modalities, target value formulations, experience replay strategies and target network update regimes.
+Specifically, we evaluate \gls{acr:tarl} in three distinct experimental settings: